elokaagu/rhood-app/assets/audio/README.md

 - AAC

 ## File Size Considerations
-- Current file: 450MB (very large)
+- Current file: "Unique - Original Mix.mp3" (optimized size)
-- Loading time: ~2 seconds simulated
+- Loading time: ~0.8 seconds simulated
 - All mixes share the same audio file for demo purposes

-## How to Add Your File
+## How to Switch Files
-1. Copy `rhood-demo-audio.mp3` to this folder
+1. To use the large file: Change all references to `rhood-demo-audio.wav`
-2. The app will automatically use it for all mixes
+2. To use the smaller file: Keep current setup with `Unique - Original Mix.mp3`
-3. Consider compressing the file for better performance
+3. The app will automatically use whichever file is referenced

 ## Performance Notes
-- Large files take longer to load
+- Smaller files load faster and use less memory
-- Consider using shorter clips for better UX
+- Better for web browsers and mobile devices
-- Web browsers may have memory limitations with very large files
+- Consider file size when choosing audio files